 Information on fees for Cairnmillar’s Master of Professional Psychology Practice Internship Program can be found here.

 Please see below for a list of the scholarships currently available to new and continuing Cairnmillar students.
 Any additional scholarships that become available will be advertised in our internal Student Newsletter and student website.

 There are several scholarships that are awarded annually to high performing students at the Cairnmillar Institute.
-Each scholarship totals $20,000 per annum.
-The scholarships are designed to assist students with their tuition costs for their one full-time year of study in the Honours program.
+Each scholarship totals $20,000.
+The scholarships are designed to assist students with their tuition costs for the Honours program.
 Two of these scholarships are named after Ian Chisholm and Dr Julie Shaw, who were members of the Cairnmillar Council for many years.

 The Dr Julie Shaw Honours Scholarship